thesephist/revery/README.md

 	```js
 	const REVERY_TOKEN = '<some API key here>';
 	```
-2. I go to `chrome://extensions` and click "Load unpacked" to load the `./extension` folder as an "unpacked extension" into my browser, which willl make the extension available in every tab.
+2. I go to `chrome://extensions` and click "Load unpacked" to load the `./extension` folder as an "unpacked extension" into my browser, which will make the extension available in every tab.

 That's it for the extension setup.
 Next, I set up the server:

 1. Take the same authentication token from above, and place just the token string itself inside `tokens.txt` in the root of the project folder.
 The Revery server will grab the whitespace-trimmed content of this file and use it as the API key.
 2. Simply running `make` will build the `revery` binary executable into the project folder.
 3. Revery needs two extra sets of data to work: the word embedding model, and Monocle's document dataset.
-	- Download a word embedding file (for example, from [FastText](https://fasttext.cc/docs/en/english-vectors.html)) and trim it to some reasonble size (top 50-100k words seems to work well).
+	- Download a word embedding file (for example, from [FastText](https://fasttext.cc/docs/en/english-vectors.html)) and trim it to some reasonable size (top 50-100k words seems to work well).
 Trim the first line, which usually indicates the total word count and number of dimensions.
 Revery's code assumes 300 dimensions, so if this is not the case, revise the code.
 	- Copy Monocle's `docs.json` document dataset generated by the indexer to `./corpus/docs.json`.
 4. Running the `revery` executable now should correctly pre-process the model and search index, and start the web application server.